-- Links jump to errors: The $messages area at the top of the page will provide links to jump to errors as WCAG suggests.
+- The $messages area at the top of the page will provide links to jump to errors as WCAG suggests.

-- ARIA described-by: Use ARIA described-by to semantically associate the error message with the field in a machine-readable, assistive technology-friendly way.
+- Use ARIA described-by to semantically associate the error message with the field in a machine-readable, assistive technology-friendly way.

 - Improve readability

 - "Prevents flooding the top of the page with long error messages" - yoroy

 - On small screens and devices, users will be able to find relevant error messages for each field without scrolling up to the top.